SCOPE OF THIS CHAPTER

 All comments, complaints and compliments about services to children should be recorded either by the front-line manager who receives them and forwarded to the Complaints Manager.

-However, where a complaint includes an allegation of Significant Harm, the matter must be directed to be dealt with under the Child Protection Procedures and must be referred to the Duty and Assessment Team for this purpose immediately.
+Where a complaint includes an allegation that a child has been harmed, the matter must be directed to be dealt with under the multi agency Safeguarding Children Partnership Procedures and must be referred to Children's Social Care via the Request for Support Hub.

 When the Complaints Manager receives a complaint directly, this will be considered under Stage One and the Complaints Manager will: